unitb/literate-unitb/plan.md

         * ~~commit~~

         * simplify the pipeline arrow and remove the line info from the parser phase specifications
+        * In the expression declaration classes, add methods for every field of the phase objects
+        * [LatexDoc] should become a case of LatexDoc

+        * The parser for refinement rules has a writer to declare dependency remove it if it is not useful
+        * Expressions and their LaTeX counterparts are no longer stored.
+Collect them somehow
         * In interactive mode, dump error messages and POs in a file
             * (atomically)